wenqing-2021/commonroad_dataset_converters/README.md

 # Dataset Converters

 This repository contains tools to convert popular datasets, which are publicly available for scientific purposes only, to the CommonRoad format.
 Before converting these datasets, please request them on their respective websites.
-Currently, the [highD](https://www.highd-dataset.com/) and [inD](https://www.ind-dataset.com/) dataset are supported.
-We will add support for the [INTERACTION](http://interaction-dataset.com/) dataset soon.
+Currently, the [highD](https://www.highd-dataset.com/), [inD](https://www.ind-dataset.com/), and [INTERACTION](http://interaction-dataset.com/) dataset are supported.

 ### Prerequisites
 For the converter you need at least Python 3.6 and the following packages: